 This video describes the motivation for and evolution of pit assessments and shows a sample pit assessment.

 Over time, we found the reason for referral was the best way to determine which patients should be seen in pit assessments or full consultation.
 We generated a table which provides a summary of our findings and was used to guide family doctors during the referral process.
 To set clear expectations for pit assessments, we also developed a referral sheet and a patient information sheet.
-You can download the resources for a Pit assessment here.
+You can download the toolkit to view the Pit assessment resources here.